Author: Marsha Simone Cadogan, Barrister & Solicitor.

 Who can own a certification mark?

-A certification mark is not the right option for every business as owners of certification marks cannot monetize the product or service that is associated with the mark.
-These marks are suitable for businesses whose primary function is to set standards used in specific product or service lines.
+A certification mark is not the right option for every business as owners of certification marks cannot monetize the product or service associated with the mark.
+These marks suit businesses whose primary function is setting standards for specific products or service lines.
 Examples of certification marks include the WIFI Alliance sign (for WIFI technology); the Woolsafe mark, which conveys to consumers that specific chemical preparations are used in cleaning and maintaining carpets; and the CAN-Best sign, used to indicate that defined standards are used in producing specified building and safety products.

 Since the owner of a certification mark cannot monetize the associated product or service, licensing the mark to third parties is at the heart of its business model.
-These marks can also be used along with other trademarks on a product’s label.
-For example, if A manufactures energy efficient construction machinery under the trademark BX and decides to obtain environmental standards certification from CX, then A’s machinery labels will show two trademarks (its own, along with the licensed certification mark from CX).
+These marks can also be used with other product-label trademarks.
+For example, suppose A manufactures energy-efficient construction machinery under the trademark BX and decides to obtain environmental standards certification from CX.
+In that case, A’s machinery labels will show two trademarks (its own and the licensed certification mark from CX).